Ash-the-practical-programmer/socials/README.md

 - Use GitHub Issues and PRs to track changes
 - Follow feature branching strategy
-- Keep code modular and components scoped
+- Keep code modular and maintain backend/frontend separation

 ---

 ## License

-MIT â€” free to use, adapt, and extend.
+MIT - free to use, adapt, and extend.